ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring a satirical toolkit for "avoiding collapse"
+   - Exploring steps societies pretend will prevent collapse
    - Finding the satirical angle
    - Making it relatable and timeless